CriticalMoments/CriticalMoments/README.md

 ### Powerful Config-Driven Growth Plans 📈

-Our growth config file format supports lets you build complex growth logic, entirely in config.
+Our growth config file format supports building complex growth logic, entirely in config.
 Connect events in your app to messaging, notifications, paywalls, review prompts, and much more.
 Check for the perfect moment with conditions.
 Non-technical team members can contribute, without writing code.
 Update anytime your config anytime, without App Store updates.

 ### Local User-Engagement Database 📙

-Our SDK automatically starts building a on-device database of user actions.
+Our SDK automatically starts building an on-device database of user actions.
 The most [commonly needed actions are tracked automatically](https://docs.criticalmoments.io/events/built-in-events).
 [Add your own custom events](https://docs.criticalmoments.io/events/event-overview) and [properties](https://docs.criticalmoments.io/conditional-targeting/custom-properties) in a single line of code.
 Use this database when targeting user-messaging, reviews, notifications, paywalls and more!

 ## Quick Start 🚀